Learning-Augmented Decentralized Online Convex Optimization in Networks: : Adaptively Combining ML Advice and Expert Advice

 $\bullet$ \textbf{Spatial uncertainties}.
 In our decentralized setting, agent $v$ chooses its action based on the local online information $I_t^v$, which creates spatial uncertainties regarding its connected neighboring agents' actions and spatial costs.
-In our design, with the splitting weight $\kappa_{t}^{(v,u)}$ in \eqref{eqn:splitting_weight} and the term $\frac{\ell_S\cdot D_{v}}{2}(1+\frac{1}{\lambda_0}) \|x_t^{v} - x_t^{v, \dagger} \|^2$ added to the reservation cost \eqref{eqn:reservation_function}, we ensure that our constraint in \eqref{eqn:local_constraint}, if satisfied, can always guarantee the local constraint in \eqref{eqn:easyconstraint} and hence also the $\lambda$-robustness constraint, due to the following inequality:
+In our design, with the splitting weight $\kappa_{t-1}^{(v,u)}$ in \eqref{eqn:splitting_weight} and the term $\frac{\ell_S\cdot D_{v}}{2}(1+\frac{1}{\lambda_0}) \|x_{t-1}^{v} - x_{t-1}^{v, \dagger} \|^2$ included in the reservation cost in \eqref{eqn:reservation_function} at time $t-1$, we ensure that our constraint in \eqref{eqn:local_constraint}, if satisfied, can always guarantee the local constraint in \eqref{eqn:easyconstraint} and hence also the $\lambda$-competitiveness constraint, due to the following inequality:

 Note that, as the degree $D_v$ of node $v$ increases, more agents are connected to agent $v$ and hence spatial uncertainties also naturally increase, resulting in an increased reservation cost in \eqref{eqn:reservation_function}.